 Shake the can of coconut cream well.
-Add the coconut cream, cashew milk, cashew butter, salt and vanilla essence to a bowl.
+Add the coconut cream, cashew milk, cashew butter, salt, and vanilla essence to a bowl.
 Blend well with an immersion blender.
 Add the blueberry jam mix and blend well again.
-Chill in the fridge, at least three hours.
+Chill in the fridge, for at least three hours.

-Check the total volume of your ice cream mix and make sure it doesn’t exceed the maximum volume allowed of your ice cream churner.
-This mix made about 4 3/4 cups (1.125 litres).
-The maximum capacity of my cuisinart ice cream churner is 4 1/4 cups (1litre) so I took out enough to reduce the volume to this, then churned the last little bit at the end.
+Check the total volume of your ice cream mix and make sure it doesn't exceed the maximum volume allowed of your ice cream churner.
+This mix is made about 4 ¾ cups (1.125 liters).
+The maximum capacity of my ice cream machine is 4 ¼ cups (1 liter) so I took out enough to reduce the volume to this, then churned the last little bit at the end.

-If using a self refrigerating ice cream machine like my cuisinart, turn it on for about ten minutes before churning to chill the machine and put your storage container in the freezer to chill.
-Other wise take the churner freezer bowl out of the freezer just before churning.
+If using a self-refrigerating ice cream machine like mine, turn it on for about ten minutes before churning to chill the machine and put your storage container in the freezer to chill.
+Otherwise, take the churner freezer bowl out of the freezer just before churning.

 Churn the ice cream.
 It will be the consistency of soft serve when done.
 Eat immediately or transfer to a chilled container and freeze until firm.

-Remove the ice cream from the freezer and let it sit for five minutes to soften up if its to hard to scoop.
+Remove the ice cream from the freezer and let it sit for five minutes to soften up if it's too hard to scoop.
 Delicious with some extra blueberries and a sprinkle of coconut on top or on its own.
 Dig in and enjoy!